ppkgtmm/pk/src/contents/hotel-bookings-etl.md

 - creating sample dashboard with data exported from previous step

-    **Reason :** To provide overview of guest demand broken down by different dimensions and to facilitate filtering of data for specific dimension value
+    **Reason :** To create a tangible project output by summarizing thousands records of data

 ![booking-dashboard](./imgs/hotel-bookings/booking-dashboard.png)